Grokepeer/Connect-Hermod/readme.md

 ### Hermod Store for Express-session

-This extension of Node.js application that use express-session allows storage and operation of session on a Hermod In-Memory DB
+An extension for Node.js applications that allows storage of express-sessions on a Hermod In-Memory DBMS.

 ### Installation